smp4/vim-zettelstecker/README.md

 - Landing page is (left) index.md and (right) either keys.md, reading.md or a blank buffer.
 - move keys.md to plugin documentation, since they are all vim keys and not zettelkasten keys.
 - Footnotes, might require pandoc or MyST flavoured Markdown though.
+- squish vsplits left and right.
+Default - assume main authoring pane is the left most vsplit. assume workflow uses vsplits.
+Default behaviour is keep minimum of mess on the left.
+Individual commands to squish a window left or right (resize it to only a couple columns, resize others to evenly fill remaining space).
+A focus command executed on any vsplit that squishes anything to the right, to the right, and anything to the left to the left.
+Another command "focus main" that squishes everything except left most pane.
+- everything is a command, that then gets mapped to the standard "`<leader>nx`" where x is the mapping.

 ## Usage and Support